Find out why Giclee prints are so expensive; They’re worth it!

-What factors influence the price of a giclee print?
+There are several factors that can influence the price of a giclee print.

 Let’s break down each factor that determines why giclee prints are so expensive, a little further.